Back to Academy

 At the start of the retro, you hold space for the team to brainstorm freely.
 Why?
-Because you want to make sure everyone in the room has the chance to add their ideas before thinking critically about how to determine the most important one to discuss.
+Because you want to ensure everyone in the room has the chance to add their ideas before thinking critically about determining the most important one to discuss.

-Similarly, when you are trying to come up with an Action Item, it’s important to make sure everyone in the room has a chance to brainstorm candidate Action Items before committing to one.
+Similarly, when trying to come up with an Action Item, it’s vital to ensure everyone in the room can brainstorm candidate Action Items before committing to one.